 Start interacting with people about safety outside of set meetings, and in the operational workplace settings in your organisation.
 Walk around your various work spaces, and chat with your workers.

-Make safety an explicit part of your ‘walk-arounds’.
 For this to be successful, you don’t need to formalise it.
 It does not need to be a documented inspection or an audit – this will occur at scheduled times.
 This is about walking throughout your operational facilities and watching people perform their everyday job, whilst you check in with them.
-You’re trying to learn first if they have any safety concerns and also whether they are aware of their commitments and focus areas in safety.
+As a safety leader, you’re trying to learn first if they have any safety concerns and also whether they are aware of their commitments and focus areas in safety.

 The important thing is to keep this interaction open and less formal.
 Your workers should feel comfortable to raise their concerns and not feel as though they are being monitored for bad behaviour or not knowing something.